Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Hypno-Eyes.md

 # Hypno-Eyes

-An ‘*X*-Eyes Dragon’ archetype of polyattributive Dragon monsters.
+An ‘*X*-Eyes Dragon’ archetype of polyattributive Dragon monsters, with various restrictive effects.

 <br>